-The path down from the main trail is impossible to miss… while the track down is not signposted, there’s a sign pointing back to “Florabella Pass” (at Springwood 777632
+The path down to Glenbrook Creek from the main trail is impossible to miss… while the track down is not signposted, there’s a sign pointing back to “Florabella Pass” (at Springwood MGA 777632)

-The track is very steep but short, and we’re at the creek in less than 15 minutes.
+The track is very steep but short, and we’re at Glenbrook Creek in less than 15 minutes.

-It’s relatively slow-going, with a deep section near Boulder Pool (bottom right); there might be more water than usual despite the current hot and dry spell, as I’ve seen photos of the the same pool with a broad sandy bank.
+It’s relatively slow-going along Glenbrook Creek, with a deep section near Boulder Pool (bottom right); there might be more water than usual despite the current hot and dry spell, as I’ve seen photos of the the same pool with a broad sandy bank.
 We see a few large eels along the bottom of the creek in the shallower parts.

 There’s one last, deep section as we approach the Duck Hole.
-We swim for about 100m down the river, emerging on the northern side of the river.
-Here we see the only person we encounter all day: a backpacker is relaxing by the river, and is a little surprised by two people emerging from the creek!
+We swim for about 100m down Glenbrook Creek (which is now more of a river), emerging on the northern side of the river.
+Here we see the only person we encounter all day: a backpacker relaxing by the river, who is a little surprised by two people emerging from the creek!
 We have a chat and a short break, and continue down the river.

 The area around the Duck Hole is quite picturesque, with some nice spots to swim from.
-Woudn’t be a bad place to camp either, with flat camping spots close to the water but well shaded by trees.
+It wouldn’t be a bad place to camp either, with flat camping spots close to the water but well shaded by trees.

-There’s an exit track here that goes up to Glenbrook, but we’re looking to get to the Blue Pool further downstream.
+There’s an exit track here that goes up to Glenbrook, but we’re looking to continue down Glenbrook Creek to reach the Blue Pool further downstream.
 Although we’re not going to get as far as Lapstone.
 It’s been pretty slow going, and it’s now 3pm (we’ve taken about three hours to cover just over 3km).

 The good news is that while there’s still no clear track along this section, after some initial scrambling through thick undergrowth, we cross the river and find a rough track on the southern side (right-hand side going downstream).
 It’s not really a marked trail, but it feels like it night have been a track some time ago, and is much quicker than wading along the creek as we have been.

 [Somewhat amazingly, Max & Lara manage to track me down about two weeks later having found the wallet and keys in my drybag, and drop it off at the local police station.
 Turns out I’d left them just after the Duck Hole on top of a boulder, at one of the spots where we crossed the creek!
-It’s a big relief as I’d replaced the credit cards, but still hadn’t started the process of getting replacement keys and cards.]
+It’s a big relief as I’d replaced the credit cards, but still hadn’t started the process of getting a replacement car key.]

-I’ll have to come back and do the very last section from the Blue Pool… track distances beloe are based on finishing via Blue Pool.
+I’ll have to come back and do the very last section from the Blue Pool… track distances below are based on finishing via Blue Pool.